ankschoubey/old-blog/_posts/2020-06-30-marketing-money.md

 ---
 description: Draft version
-title: Marketing
+title: Marketing Money
 comments: true
-categories: [business,draft]
+categories: [business, marketing]
 layout: post
 use_math: true
-permalink: /marketing/
+permalink: /marketing-money/
 ---

 ## Word of Mouth
 I understand that there are more things in the world then technology products but for a lot of technology products I don't like ads.

-Like cars.
 Tesla does it the best.

 They make a really really good product which is much better that what is offered by the competition and thus the words spreads by word of mouth.